-- Do you need to add a new driver to your policy?
+- Do you need to add or remove a driver to your policy?

 - Does a driver’s status need to be changed?
-For example, is your son now the primary driver of your old vehicle?
+For example, did ownership of your car change to a child?

 - Have you started using a personal vehicle for work purposes?
 Entrepreneurs need to listen to this one!